Tense and The Preterite Tense are

 Imperfect vs. Preterite: A Final Note

-One of the reasons learning when to use the preterite or the imperfect
+One of the reasons learning the preterite and imperfect

 is so difficult is that it's not an exact science.
 Sometimes you can switch from